s3rius/rustus/docs/deploy.md

 Since Rustus works with files you have to be careful while scaling it.
 All rustus instances must have access to the same data and info storages.

+!!! info

+    If you want to track you rustus instances with **prometheus** you can always get metrics at `/metrics` endpoint.

 ## Docker compose

 ``` yaml title="docker-compose.yml"